xen-troops/meta-xt-prod-devel-rpi5/README.md

 **NOTE:** In case of **"ext4"** image usage the media should be properly partitioned, for example with `fdisk` command, before writing **"ext4"** image.

-### USB-flash image content
+#### USB-flash image content

 The USB-flash image content is the RPI 5 Linux rootfs based on RPI5 bsp yocto build [meta-raspberrypi](https://git.yoctoproject.org/meta-raspberrypi) with Xen tools enabled.

 ### Flash rootfs image to the nvme storage

-* Create Sd-card with official Ubuntu from Raspberry foundation.
+* Create SD-card with official Ubuntu from Raspberry foundation.
 * Copy file yocto/build-domd/tmp/deploy/images/raspberrypi5/rpi5-image-xt-domd-raspberrypi5.rootfs.ext4 to the USB-Flash dongle.
-* Boot from Sd card with Ubuntu.
+* Boot from SD-card with Ubuntu.
 Plug USB-Flash dongle to the Raspberry Pi.
 * Create partition on nvme storage with command (should be issued from root account):
 ```
 (